ryanwersal/emacs-config/README.md

 Using [Helm](https://github.com/emacs-helm/helm) on Windows requires installing [Everything](http://www.voidtools.com/download.php) as per the [wiki](https://github.com/emacs-helm/helm/wiki#wiki-windowsspecificity).
 I ended up having to download both the installer and the standalone es.exe.
 I just placed all of it in Everything's install directory, added that directory to the PATH, and everything was set.

 #### Flycheck
 Flycheck has numerous linters available.
-This config is currently setup to leverage only two though: python-flake8 and emacs-lisp.
-Emacs-lisp works out of the box but you'll need to [install flake8](https://pypi.python.org/pypi/flake8) to get linting in python-mode.
+This config is currently setup to leverage only three though: python-flake8, emacs-lisp, and javascript-jshint.
+ - python-flake8 will require you to [install flake8](https://pypi.python.org/pypi/flake8) before it works.
+ - Emacs-lisp works out of the box.
+ - javascript-jshint requires [installing jshint](http://www.jshint.com/install/).
+You will need to install Node first.